Birds of Florida

 Average length - 18 inches with a wingspan of 29 inches.
 Makes large excavations in trees to find ants and beetle larvae, its two main food sources.

 Pilated Woodpeckers are black with a red, pointed crest, thin neck & white and black stripes on the face and sides of the birds neck.
-Males have red foreheads and "moustache", females have a black forehead and "moustache".
+Males have red foreheads and "mustache", females have a black forehead and "mustache".
 Prefers mature forest habitat with large trees.
 Nests in tree cavities.

 Red-bellied Woodpecker - Melanerpes carolinus